Don’t set yourself on fire to keep others warm, my friends. Moderation is the key to making it through any situation and you have it in you.

 There is hope on the horizon though and hopefully we only need to wait a little bit longer before we see the path realized fully in front of us.
 But for now, we are all doing our best to wait patiently.
 I know it.
 I see it.

 That said, there will always be times where you spend too much of your energy and can’t fully recover when you need.
+When your empty cup is full of the needs of others and there is no way to fill it or truly focus on your own needs.
 Those moments won’t end in 2021 – they are something we will all encounter throughout the rest of our lives.

 It is in these moments that I try to remind myself – and now you – don’t set yourself on fire to keep others warm.
 You have to have enough flame within yourself to keep on going.
-And when you have nothing left to give, you have to go back to the basics.
+And when you have nothing left to give and the fire extinguisher is getting heavy, you have to go back to the basics.

 Driving On Empty

 When I was in high-school, I used to borrow my dad’s car.
 It was big and could fit many of my friends inside (one of them liked to ride in the trunk, but that is a different story that my father is just learning about as he reads this.
 Sorry dad!), but I was 16 and more aware of myself than anyone else.
-I have always been a caretaker, but I was 16, so let’s be honest.
+I have always been a caretaker and a people pleaser, but I was 16, so let’s be honest.
 It was probably mostly about me.

 I thought this car was cool because the display was digital.
 This was a newer thing in the early ’90s and I thought it was awesome.
 I would go out with my friends and return the car unharmed, but my friends and I didn’t have a lot of money.
 And almost every time I brought the car back to him, that digital gas display that originally said “6” and showed how many gallons were left?
 It would say “Lo.”
 I quickly learned that when it said “Lo,” it meant that there were less than 2 gallons left in the tank.
 You never knew how many exactly, but it was time to fill up the car.